vatavazz/cv/face/README.md

-A utility to detect motion and record a short video from webcam stream.
+A utility to detect faces from a webcam stream.